 Other MSU Faculty and Staff

-If your MSU appointment is not as a faculty member in the tenure system, NSCL, Library, or Health Programs system, and you wish to pursue the ALP, please contact your dean, vice president, or other senior administrator who can indicate their support for your participation to the Provost.
-Also copy Cindi Leverich at email@example.com to indicate your interest.
+If your MSU appointment is not as a faculty member in the tenure system, NSCL, Library, or Health Programs system, and you wish to pursue the ALP, please contact your dean, vice president, or other senior administrator who can indicate their support for your participation.
+Please have them send a letter addressing why would be a good candidate for the program (no longer than one page) to Cindi Leverich at firstname.lastname@example.org by February 6, 2020.

 Applications for the 2020-2021 ALP Cohort are now closed.
 Applications typically open in December each year.